ory/docs/docs/hydra/sdk/js.md

   } else if (response.statusCode < 200 || response.statusCode >= 400) {
     // an application error occurred.
     throw new Error(
-      "Consent endpoint gave status code " + response.statusCode +
+      'Consent endpoint gave status code ' + response.statusCode +
-        ", but status code 200 was expected."
+        ', but status code 200 was expected.'
     );
   }